Understanding How CodeLLMs (Mis)Predict Types with Activation Steering: Methodology

+Contemporary LLMs trained on code typically preprocess their training data to \emph{fill-in-the-middle} (FIM)~\citep{bavarian2022efficient,fried:incoder}.
+FIM training (1)~splits $\approx50\%$ of training items into three chunks---prefix, middle, and suffix---of random lengths; (2)~adds special tokens to the start of each chunk; and (3)~reorders the middle chunk to appear last.
+The language modeling training objective remains unchanged.
+At inference time, this allows models to generate the middle chunk, conditioned on the prefix and the suffix using a decoder-only LLM. \Cref{task-example} shows an example type prediction task, where we want the model to predict the type annotation for the argument $s$, which is in the middle of the program.
+To do so, we construct a prompt that marks the prefix and suffix with the model-specific FIM tokens (\cref{fim-example}).

+In contrast, for instruction-tuned models, we formulate type prediction as a two-turn conversation between the user and assistant using the model-specific chat template (\cref{fim-chat-example}).
+The prompt includes the instruction to fill in the target type annotation site \texttt{<FILL>}.
+We include the prefix in the model's answer so that the model produces a well-formed program.

+\paragraph{Semantics-preserving Code Edits} For each model $M$, we first build a dataset of ``easy'' type prediction tasks that $M$ solves correctly.\footnote{These files are in the training corpora for most models and we find that models easily predict types.} For Python, we use ManyTypes4Py~\citep{mir2021manytypes4py}, a dataset of code from 5,382 Python projects with Python type annotations that successfully type-check.
+For TypeScript, we filter The Stack~\citep{kocetkov:the-stack} to find 1.1M TypeScript files that type-check.
+This ensures that the expected gold labels for type annotations are correct.
+Every program $p$ in the dataset may have several type annotations $\mathit{var}: t \in p$, and each of these annotations is a potential type annotation task.
+From these files, we build a large set of type prediction prompts $(p^+,t)$ where $M$ succeeds at type prediction.
+This dataset is potentially class-imbalanced, since models are unsurprisingly are better at predicting builtin types than user-defined types.
+We make sure to balance the distribution of types for our experiments \Cref{section:test-sets}.

-To construct the negative prompt, we incrementally apply semantics-preserving code edits to the positive prompt until $M$ mispredicts $t$.
-We implement the following edits. \begin{inparaenum}[1)] \item \emph{Rename variable:} We select a variable binding (from a function definition) and rename it to an arbitrary name that does not conflict with other variables.
-We also rename all bound occurrences of the same variable so that the program's semantics remain unchanged. \item \emph{Remove type annotation:} We select a type annotation (excluding the target $t$) and delete it.
-In a gradually typed language, removing or relaxing an annotation does not alter program semantics. \item \emph{Rename user-defined type:} We select an arbitrary type definition (e.g., a class name or a type alias) and rename it to an arbitrary name that does not conflict with other names in the program. \item \emph{Rename builtin type:} We also support renaming builtin types by introducing type aliases. \end{inparaenum} \Cref{mutation-examples} illustrates several separate edits to a program.
+Secondly, for each model $M$, we build a dataset of ``hard'' type prediction tasks that $M$ cannot solve.
+We select an easy task from the previous dataset, $(p^+,t)$ and incrementally apply the following semantics-preserving program edits at random. \begin{inparaenum}[1)] \item \emph{Rename variable:} We select a function/method argument and rename it to an arbitrary name that does not conflict with other variables. \item \emph{Remove type annotation:} We select a type annotation (excluding the target $t$) and delete it.
+In a gradually typed language, removing or relaxing an annotation does not alter program semantics. \item \emph{Rename user-defined type:} We select an arbitrary type definition (e.g., a class name or a type alias) and rename it to an arbitrary name that does not conflict with other names in the program. \item \emph{Rename builtin type:} We introduce a type alias for a builtin type. \end{inparaenum} \Cref{mutation-examples} illustrates several separate edits to a program.